Skip to main content

 Fundamentals

-The question of whether an employer can mandate participation in a as a condition for health insurance touches upon a deeply personal space where your health and your employment intersect.
+The question of whether an employer can mandate participation in a wellness program as a condition for health insurance touches upon a deeply personal space where your health and your employment intersect.
 Your journey toward well-being is your own, yet employer-sponsored programs introduce a new dynamic.

 The architecture of these programs is governed by a foundational principle ∞ your participation must be voluntary.
 This concept is the bedrock upon which the entire regulatory framework is built.
 You cannot be required to participate in a wellness program to be eligible for health insurance coverage itself.
 The law creates a clear separation between access to a health plan and participation in a wellness initiative associated with that plan.